John Kirk (New Zealand politician): Member of Parliament

 In July 1983 John Kirk announced that he would not seek the Labour Party's nomination for Sydenham in the 1984 election, having been informed by his local electorate committee they would not be supporting him for re-selection.
 In his place Labour selected Jim Anderton, the party president, whereupon Kirk (a strong David Lange supporter) declared that he did not support Anderton as the official Labour candidate and could become an independent if Labour did not cease what he perceived as moving to the left.
 His continuing opposition to Anderton's selection resulted in the Labour Party's New Zealand Council suspending him from membership of the Labour Party.

 Kirk served out the remainder of his parliamentary career as an Independent MP after declaring that he would never again vote with the Labour Party.
 He stood in the Wellington urban electorate of Miramar in the 1984 general election where he was unsuccessful.

+His older brother, Robert Miller “Bob” Kirk, died in Christchurch on 4 March 2024.
+In the obituary, it noted that his younger brother, John Kirk, was also deceased.
+The date and cause of his death are unknown.